Harry E. and Bernice M. Moore Fellowship

-The Moore Fellowship award is unrestricted.
+The selected fellow receives a one-time, unrestricted award of $20,000.
 The fellow is not required to work as a condition of the award.
-However, upon completion of the dissertation, the fellow must submit a copy of the dissertation with an abstract and/ or summary.
+However, upon completion of the dissertation, the fellow must submit a copy of the dissertation with an abstract or summary.
 There are no restrictions on other awards or employment that the fellow may obtain.

 We are not accepting applications at this time.
 We will resume accepting applications in December 2017.